opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/transferoptimization/package.md

 ### Packages

-The `org.opentripplanner.routing.algorithm.transferoptimization` have the following packages:
+Package `org.opentripplanner.routing.algorithm.transferoptimization` has the following subpackages:
-- `api` classes used outside the transfer-optimization
+- `api` classes used outside the transfer-optimization.
-- `configure` - Create and wire up the the module.
+- `configure` creates and wires up the the module.
 - `model` simple internal model classes used by the services to build the result.
 - `services` internal transfer-optimization domain services, witch collaborate to do the job.

 ### Important classes